Diagnosis and Treatment of Underbite in Liberty Township or Hamilton, OH

 An underbite can influence a person’s facial appearance.
 It can lead to a prominent chin and a bulldog-like appearance.
 The shape of the face might also appear more round or full, and the smile might look a bit off-center due to the misalignment.
 But remember, everyone’s unique facial structure contributes to their individual beauty, and an underbite is just a part of that uniqueness.
 However, if you’re unhappy with your appearance, orthodontic treatments are available to help correct it.

 A young girl with light brown hair smiles widely, showing a gap from a missing tooth, and holds a toothbrush.
-She is wearing a white shirt with blue polka dots and blue sleeves.
+She is wearing a white shirt with blue polka dots and blue sleeves at Queen City Orthodontics in Liberty Township and Hamilton OH

 What causes an underbite?